 ARTIS Royal Zoo has its own parking facility just 150 metres from the main entrance.
 Get Directions

-Parking tickets are available at the parking ticket machine or ticket window at the main entrance of the Zoo.
+Parking tickets can be obtained from the parking ticket machine or ticket window at the main entrance of the Zoo.

-Parking is available from 8:30 a.m. in the morning until 12 midnight, and the cost is 12.5 Euros per car.
+Parking is available from 8:30 am in the morning until 12 midnight, and the cost is 12.5 Euros per car.

 For a flat fee get free access to 44 Museums and attractions in Amsterdam, and free travel on public transport.
 Buy I Amsterdam card

 Amsterdam Zoo opens at 9 am all through the year, but its closing time changes according to the season.

 During the peak season of March to October the Zoo closes at 6 pm and rest of the year it closes an hour early – at 5 pm.